 Brian A. Benczkowski is a partner in the Washington, D.C., office of Kirkland & Ellis LLP whose practice focuses on litigation and white collar criminal defense, including government and internal investigations.
 He has over 10 years of diverse public service experience in the federal government, including key leadership positions both in the U.S. Department of Justice and on Capitol Hill.

-Brian has represented corporations and individuals in criminal and administrative investigations involving a wide range of allegations, including health care fraud and environmental enforcement.
-He also has represented corporations and individuals in congressional investigations matters, including preparing senior executives for hearing testimony and negotiating and responding to information and document requests.
+Brian has represented corporations and individuals in criminal and administrative investigations involving a wide range of allegations, including health care fraud, environmental enforcement, and campaign finance.
+He also has led internal investigations on behalf of companies and their boards of directors in a variety of matters.
+Brian also has represented corporations and individuals in congressional investigations matters, including preparing senior executives for hearing testimony and negotiating and responding to information and document requests.
 He has been described by the publication Politico as a Washington lawyer often brought in to lead "in a moment of tumult" and for being a "reasonable, fair, and effective" bipartisan advocate.

 Prior to joining Kirkland in 2010, Brian served as the Republican Staff Director for the Committee on the Judiciary of the U.S. Senate, where he was the top advisor and strategist to Republican members of the committee for legislative, oversight and nominations matters.
 Previously, Brian was the Chief of Staff for the Office of the Attorney General and the Office of the Deputy Attorney General.
 As the principal legal, policy and political advisor to the two senior leaders of the Department of Justice, he was responsible for overall direction of the Department, including operational, policy and public relations efforts.